The Changing Climate of the Antarctic Peninsula

 According to the British Antarctic Survey, the west coast of the peninsula has warmed by nearly 5°F (3° C) since the 1950s.
 The melting of the peninsula’s glaciers has already contributed to the planet’s sea-level rise.

 A nutrient-rich ecosystem in peril:

-Krill, tiny shrimp-like animals that feed on algae under the sea ice edge, support the Southern Ocean’s entire food chain, which includes penguins, seals, whales, and birds.
+Krill, tiny shrimp-like animals that feed on algae under the sea ice ledges, support the Southern Ocean’s entire food chain, including penguins, seals, whales, and birds.
 Once abundant, krill have been steadily declining off the west Antarctic Peninsula as the waters warm.
 Adélie penguins have also decreased in population.